ciaran-g/hierarchical-fc-comparison/README.md

 Please run the python notebooks before the R ones for each experiment :)

+If you don't want to re-run it, the output is saved as a .html file which can be loaded up in a browser.

 ```
 conda create -n sktime_hier python=3.7 -y